camunda/camunda-docs/versioned_docs/version-8.2/self-managed/modeler/web-modeler/troubleshooting/troubleshoot-zeebe-connection.md

 When using the `OAuth` authentication method for deploying to Zeebe, Web Modeler caches OAuth tokens in a file-based cache.
 By default, the cache location is writeable by the `modeler-restapi` process.
-If you however run `modeler-restapi` as a non-root user (e.g. via Kubernetes' `securityContext.runAsUser` option), you must ensure to provide a writeable cache file location to `modeler-restapi` via the `ZEEBE_CLIENT_CONFIG_PATH` environment variable:
+If you run `modeler-restapi` as a non-root user (e.g. via Kubernetes' `securityContext.runAsUser` option), you must ensure to provide a writeable cache file location to `modeler-restapi` via the `ZEEBE_CLIENT_CONFIG_PATH` environment variable: